Thomas Kavanagh (Irish criminal): Firearms charges in UK

 In August 2023 Kavanagh and two other men were charged with firearms offences in the UK.
 They appeared in Westminster Magistrates court and were remanded to appear at the Old Bailey on 5 September 2023.
-On September 18 2023 he admitted that he had plotted to fool the National Crime Agency by claiming to have intelligence about an arms cache in the hope he would get a reduced sentence.
+On September 18, 2023, he admitted that he had plotted to fool the National Crime Agency by claiming to have intelligence about an arms cache in the hope he would get a reduced sentence.
 He gathered and hid a cache of firearms and told the agency through his solicitor of the location in County Down.
 The firearms were retrieved by police but the plot to trick the NCA was revealed by EncroChat messages.

 In October 2024 he was sentenced to six years in prison to be served concurrently with his twenty-one year sentence after pleading guilty.
 His brother-in-law was sentenced to five years to be served concurrently with a twenty-one year sentence.

 NCA investigation into assets

-The National Crime Agency concluded that Kavanagh had made ₤12.2 million in criminal profits with over ₤1.1 million recoverable.
+The National Crime Agency concluded that Kavanagh had made £12.2 million in criminal profits with over £1.1 million recoverable.
 The assets include a 50% share in what the NCA called a "fortified family mansion" in Tamworth.
-Money from sale of other properties in Spain and the UK, along with ₤150,000 of expensive items seized when Kavanaghs' house was raided were also found to be part of his assets.
-Kavanagh was told he had three months to pay the ₤1.1 or he would face another 12 years in jail.
+Money from sale of other properties in Spain and the UK, along with £150,000 of expensive items seized when Kavanaghs' house was raided were also found to be part of his assets.
+Kavanagh was told he had three months to pay the £1.1 million or he would face another 12 years in jail.